GoogleCloudPlatform/hadoop-discovery-tool/README.md

 **Step success criteria: Hadoop Assessment Tool has been successfully completed and the report is available at the following location**

 8. **Step 8**: Following details would be required for further execution of the script:
-    1. **Step 8.1(Optional) - SSL:**  If the tool is unable to automatically detect SSL enabled on the cluster, it would display the following message
+    1. **Step 8.1(Conditional step) - SSL:**  If the tool is unable to automatically detect SSL enabled on the cluster, it would display the following message
        ```bash
        Do you have SSL enabled for your cluster? [y/n]
        ```